Skip to content

 A high-yield savings account (HYSA) at an online bank pays 4 to 5% APY right now.
 Same $10,000 earns $400 to $500 per year instead of $1.
 Same FDIC insurance.
 Same government protection.
 The only difference: the bank is online instead of on a street corner.

 This is not a complicated financial product.
 It is not an investment.
-It is a savings account that pays you a fair rate instead of robbing you quietly.
+It is a savings account that pays you a fair rate instead of quietly eroding your purchasing power.
 If you have any amount of cash savings and you are not in a HYSA, switching is one of the easiest financial wins available.

 What is a high-yield savings account?